dmartine/TNRIS-workshop/web/wab_deploy.md

 ![export template](./wab_export.png)

-3. Give the template a name, tags, description and save it in your folder of choice.
+3. Give the template a name, tags, description and save it in your folder of choice and click `OK`.

 ![save template](./wab_save_dialog.png)